 If I am a trainee and I complete a diploma or certificate will I get elective credit for my Professional Practice Course II?

-All Law Society of Ireland Diploma Centre courses will give participants credit for one PPC II elective.
+All Diploma Centre courses will give participants credit for one PPC II elective.
 The course of academic study must take place during the training period, which means after your indenture date and before your PPC II.
 Application for such credit must be made with a certified copy of proof of successful completion of the relevant examination/assessment.
 Examination results may take 12 weeks to issue after an examination has taken place but we try to expedite corrections for PPC II trainees.
 Trainees will note that although the pitch of diploma courses is at a more advanced level than PPC II courses, there may be an unavoidable overlap in some course content and this may limit your choice of elective subject on the PPCII course.
 Trainees must advise us that they require their paper expedited at least two weeks in advance of the examination date.

 Is it possible to purchase course materials?